kexiZeroing/kexiZeroing.github.io/src/posts/react-18-suspense-transition.md

 - When you initially load data on an unloaded page (ex. navigating to a new page).
 Suspense is a way to specify fallbacks instead of content, so it should used in this case.
 - When you load new data on a page that has already loaded (ex. tab navigations).
 In this case, it's bad to hide something the user has already seen.
 In this case, `startTransition` lets you show a pending indicator until that render completes, and avoid retriggering Suspense boundaries.

+> **Render-as-you-fetch** is a pattern that lets you start fetching the data you will need at the same time you start rendering the component using that data.
+Used along with `Suspense`, the data call is made while the component is being rendered.
+While the data is being loaded the component is in a suspended state and `Suspense` is used to show a fallback UI.